Insurance and Financial Questions

 We provide medications to help with the recovery.
 However, you must not use an NSAID (ibuprofen, naproxen, and steroids) for the week prior to the procedure and for three months after your procedure.
 NSAIDs inhibit your body’s natural inflammatory response and prevent repair cells from reaching your injury.

 Complications after any medical procedure are always a possibility.
 We ask every patient to sign a form that explains all of the possible complications, as we believe you need to be fully informed before undergoing any treatment.

-The harvesting of fat or bone marrow may have additional rare complications, such as damage to the bone, nerve or muscle in the region.
+The harvesting of bone marrow may have additional rare complications, such as damage to the bone, nerve, or muscle in the region.
 Even more rarely, the bowels may be damaged.
 In a seven-year study (1995 - 2001), only 26 adverse events were recorded among 54,890 bone marrow biopsies, for an overall annual incidence of 0.05% (Bain).